croquet/croquet-docs/croquet/tutorials/1_3_multiuser_chat.md

   this.views = new Map();
   ```

-  `views` holds a list of nicknames indexed by unique view IDs (a map is a standard JavaScript data structure that holds key-data pairs).
+  `views` holds a list of nicknames indexed by the users' unique view IDs.

+  It would be possible to store the views in a standard JavaScript object (```{view1: "nick1"; view2: "nick2", ...}```), but a Map has the additional property that when serialized and deserialized it is guaranteed to maintain the order of its items.
+This particular app never needs to iterate over this list, but **to ensure that key-value collections held in models behave identically across users - whenever each user happened to join the session - we recommend using Maps instead of plain objects**.
+(For views, use whatever you like.
+Views aren't obliged to behave identically.)

   ```
   this.participants = 0;